 What is the difference between a profit and loss statement and a balance sheet?

 A profit and loss statement and a balance sheet are two core financial statements that businesses generate monthly, quarterly, and annually.
 A balance sheet lists a company’s assets, liabilities, and equity at a point in time.
-A profit and loss statement lists revenue, profits, expenses and other gains and losses over the course of a fiscal period.
+A profit and loss statement lists revenue, expenses, gains, losses and net income over the course of a fiscal period.

 Do all companies have to prepare a profit and loss statement?

-Only public U.S. companies are required to prepare and submit a profit and loss statement with the U.S. Securities and Exchange Commission and in adherence to the Generally Accepted Accounting Principles.
+Only public U.S. companies are required to prepare and submit a profit and loss statement with the U.S. Securities and Exchange Commission (SEC) and in adherence to the Generally Accepted Accounting Principles (GAAP).
 Still, private businesses can benefit from regular preparation and analysis of their own profit and loss reports.

 Why is a profit and loss statement important?